roman-coussement/roman-coussement.github.io/README.md

 ### Probability
 * [Coin Toss Probability Approximation](https://github.com/roman-coussement/roman-coussement.github.io/blob/main/coin-toss-prob-approx.ipynb) - this program simulates a coin toss experiment with a large sample size, calculates the cumulative probability of a given outcome, and visualises the result over the entirety of the sample.

+## Webscraping
+* [Online Database with Dynamic Webpage]() - using the Selenium package to crawl through an indefinite number of pages of an online database and extract text content.